 Discernment For Donations

-Occasionally I receive Facebook friend requests from ministers (mostly from Africa and Asia) who eventually send emails asking for money.
-As a rule, I do not send donations in response to unsolicited letters and emails.
+Often I receive Facebook friend requests from ministers (mostly from Africa and Asia) who eventually send emails asking for money; even though it's clearly stated on my wall I do not send donations in response to unsolicited emails.
 1 Thessalonians 5:12 (KJV) tells us “…to know them which labour among you.”
-I’m more inclined to give to ministers I have a relationship with and/or whose teachings have had an impact on my life.
-As Galatians 6:6 says, “Let him who is taught the word share in all good things with him who teaches.”
+I’m more inclined to give to ministers I have a relationship with and/or whose teachings have impacted my life.
+Galatians 6:6 says, “Let him who is taught the word share in all good things with him who teaches.”

 While some of the appeals I receive by email may be for legitimate purposes, there are many others that are fraudulent.
 In my Facebook inbox, I’ve seen similarly worded messages from strangers saying, “I came across your contact profile and become interested to be your friend and I have some investment project in your country.”
 I’ve ignored these messages especially since most of them wanted a reply sent to a separate email address.
 One man I know was conned out of $400 by a Facebook friend claiming to be a businesswoman who had a romantic interest in him.